kubernetes-sigs/gateway-api/site-src/blog/2023/0829-welcome-gamma.md

 status][status], and the Gateway and HTTPRoute resources gain some new capabilities.
 We look forward to your feedback!

+We're especially delighted to announce that Kuma 2.3+, Linkerd 2.14+, and Istio 1.16+ are all fully-conformant implementations of the Gateway API service mesh support.

 ## Why add Service Mesh support to Gateway API?

 While the initial focus of Gateway API was always ingress (north-south)